 Who are the members of the Commission?

 We have appointed three people to the commission.
-It will be chaired by Andrew Cowan, a former senior partner at Devonshires.
-Penelope Barber, one of the elected boating representatives on the Trust’s Council, and trustee Sir Chris Kelly, a former senior civil servant and former boat owner.
+It will be chaired by Andrew Cowan, a former senior partner at Devonshires law firm; Penelope Barber, one of the elected boating representatives on the Trust’s Council; and trustee Sir Chris Kelly, a former senior civil servant and former boat owner.

 When will the Commission run?

-The Commission will start its review in January and is expected to run until September 2025.
+The Commission started its review in January and is expected to run until September 2025.

 How will boaters be able to submit their views to the Commission?

-The Commission will actively engage with boaters and other stakeholders, ensuring their views are considered.
-More details will be provided early in 2025, once the Commission has met for the first time.
+The Commission intends to engage actively with boaters and other stakeholders, ensuring their views are considered.
+More details will be provided shortly.

 Who will the Commission report to?

-The Commission’s report will be submitted to our Board of Trustees who will consider the recommendations and decide on how to take them forward.
+The Commission’s report will be submitted to our Board of Trustees who will consider the recommendations and decide whether, and if so, on how to take them forward.
 While it operates, the Commission will be overseen by the newly constituted Boating Sub-Committee of the Board, chaired by David Orr CBE, our chair.